What is Bokeh in Photography?

 5. Using Bokeh to Create a Focal Point

-As you can see here, bokeh can be used to create a focal point within your image and will take even the most ordinary scene and transform it into something magical.
+As you can see in the photo below, bokeh can be used to create a focal point within your image and and force the viewer to focus attention on a particular area of the photo.
+This can take even the most ordinary photo and transform it into something magical.

 If you want to experiment with something more abstract, you can use bokeh to create an abstract effect within your photo.
 If you have a macro lens, you are in luck, because even at f/8, this photo still has that creamy, smooth texture that is so unique to a macro lens depth of field.

-As with the above image of the clothespins, the photographer here is using bokeh to bring focus towards the subject.
-And, as you can also see, bokeh works extremely well with a black and white photo.
-It is not too distracting here, and it simply brings our eyes to the subject, which happens to be an extremely adorable dog, but this technique would work on any subject, from people, to pets, to flowers and any object that you want to be in focus.
+As seen the image below, the photographer is using bokeh to the bring focus towards the subject.
+And, as you can also see, bokeh can work extremely well with a black and white photo.
+It is not too distracting and simply brings our eyes to the subject.

-Now, if you want to try something different, you can experiment with filters that create bokeh that is in the shape of hearts, stars, shamrocks, Christmas trees, etc. to give your photo a quirky and fun vibe.
-These filters can be purchased for a very reasonable price, or, if you are a DIY type of person, you can make your own filter by using black paper to go over the front of your lens, with the shape of your choice cut out in the center of the paper.
+Now, if you want to try something really different, you can experiment with filters that create bokeh in the shape of hearts, stars, shamrocks, Christmas tree bokeh, etc. to give your photo a fun and quirky vibe.
+These filters can be purchased for a very reasonable price, or, if you are a DIY type of person, you can also make your own bokeh shape filter by using black paper to cover the front of your lens, with the shape of your choice cut out in the center of the paper.

 Of course when the December holidays approach, there will be no shortage of twinkling lights either at your home or out and about on the streets to experiment with!